 Idolf watched her with wide eyes, no longer feeling the pain in his wounds.

-The essence seemed to fill her, burden her, and finally overwhelm her.
-She came to her knees, barely able to hold on to the hilt of her sword.
+The essence seemed to fill her, burden her, and finally overwhelm her, bringing her to her knees, barely able to hold on to the hilt of her sword.

 Where once had been a terrible beast of black, sapphire and moonlight scales, now only bleached white bones remained.
 He had watched the flesh burn from them, reduced to ash borne away by a stiff Frostfall wind.
 The dragon was no more of this world, though the sword that had killed it still lay embedded in its skull.
 The wielder did not seem to possess the strength to remove it, or indeed move at all.

-Wincing with each step, he made him way over to her side.
+Wincing with each step, he made his way over to her side.

 "Can you stand, Nord?"
 He laid a hand on her shoulder; the steel of her armour was like a block of ice, her skin no warmer.